XVideos

-XVideos, stylized as XVIDEOS, is a pornographic video sharing and viewing website.
+XVideos, stylized as XVIDEOS, is a Czech-French Internet pornography video sharing and viewing website.
 Founded in Paris in 2007, the website is now registered to the Czech company WGCZ Holding.
-As of October 2025, it is the most visited pornographic website and the 11th most visited website in the world.
+As of October 2025, it is the 30th-most-visited website in the world and the third-most-visited pornography website after Pornhub and xHamster.

-WGCZ Holding also owns Bang Bros, DDF Network, Penthouse magazine, Private Media Group, and Erogames and has a controlling interest in the productions gathered under the Legal Porno brand.
+WGCZ Holding also owns Bang Bros, Penthouse magazine, Private Media Group, XNXX, DDF Network and Erogames and has a controlling interest in the productions gathered under the Legal Porno brand.

 History

 XVideos was founded in Paris in 2007 by the French owner Stephane Michael Pacaud.
 XVideos serves as a pornographic media aggregator, a type of website which gives access to adult content in a similar manner as YouTube does for general content.
 Video clips from professional videos are mixed with amateur and other types of content.
 By 2012, XVideos was the largest porn website in the world, with over 100 billion page views per month.

-Fabian Thylmann, the owner of MindGeek, attempted to purchase XVideos in 2012 in order to create a monopoly of pornographic tube sites.
+Fabian Thylmann, the owner of MindGeek (now Aylo), attempted to purchase XVideos in 2012 in order to create a monopoly of pornographic tube sites.
 The French owner of XVideos turned down a reported offer of more than US$120 million by saying, "Sorry, I have to go and play Diablo II."

 In 2014, XVideos controversially attempted to force content providers to either pledge to renounce the right to delete videos from their accounts or to shut down their accounts immediately.

 Web traffic and ranking

-As of August 2021, XVideos was the most visited porn website and the seventh most visited website in the world, as ranked by SimilarWeb.
+As of August 2021, XVideos was the most-visited porn website and the seventh-most-visited website in the world, as ranked by Similarweb.

-XNXX, another site owned by WGCZ Holding, is the tenth most visited website overall and the second most visited website in the adult category.
-Both XVideos and XNXX were also the world's most visited websites for virtual reality videos in 2021.
+XNXX, another site owned by WGCZ Holding, was the tenth-most-visited website overall and the second-most-visited website in the adult category by 2021, although competitor Pornhub was ranked one slot above XNXX by 2024.
+Both XVideos and XNXX were also the world's most-visited websites for virtual reality videos in 2021.

-Censorship

-Algeria

-In 2019, the Algerian government banned XVideos for no stated reason, but the website remains accessible to the public via IP address spoofing.

-Bangladesh

-On 19 February 2019, the Bangladeshi government blocked access to the site along with 20,000 other pornographic sites as a part of their anti-porn war.

-China

-In December 2009, the Chinese authorities banned 60,000 pornographic websites.